-What is Archiving Social Media for Government & Education?
+What is Social Media Archiving for Government, Education & Healthcare?

 The ArchiveSocial Difference

-We provide a digital archiving solution that helps government agencies and school districts remain compliant with ever-growing public record law.
-Comments, posts, pictures, and videos are saved in our SSAE 16-certified cloud datacenter.
-It usually takes less than five minutes to become compliant, and your records are saved in near-real-time.
-This means we capture and save social media comments even if they are deleted in the future.
-That’s it!
-No more screenshots.
-No more printouts.
-No more formating.
-If you need records from a specific topic, platform, or time period, then you can export in a variety of formats.
+ArchiveSocial provides a digital archiving solution that helps government agencies and school districts remain compliant.
+Comments, posts, pictures, and videos are captured and stored automatically in our SSAE 16-certified cloud datacenter.
+Set up is easy – it usually takes less than five minutes to become compliant and start storing your records in near-real-time.
+With comprehensive capture, we’re able to save social media comments even if they’ve been edited, deleted, or hidden.

 Which means no more screenshot, no more printouts, and no more lost records.
 The best part?
 Finding and exporting content has never been easier with advanced search, you can find the exact content you need, in-context, and easily produce reports of any size.

 If you want to learn more about the technology and benefits of using ArchiveSocial to ensure social media compliance and mitigate risk, check out our solution overview or request a demo.

 Make responding to records requests more manageable, check out Optimere’s request management product, NextRequest.
 NextRequest is a leading automation and workflow technology provider that simplifies how government agencies manage and reduce the risk associated with public records requests.